-The Act (which is not yet in force) removes a consumer insured’s duty to volunteer information, replacing it with a duty to take reasonable care not to make a misrepresentation to the insurer before the contract is entered into or varied.
+The Act (which came into force in April 2013 is not yet in force) removes a consumer insured’s duty to volunteer information, replacing it with a duty to take reasonable care not to make a misrepresentation to the insurer before the contract is entered into or varied.

 If this duty is breached, the new law introduces a range of proportionate remedies based on what the insurer would have done had there been no breach, such as charging a higher premium or adding an exclusion.
 Insurers would still be able to avoid the policy if the insured’s misrepresentation was deliberate or reckless.

 For business insurance, in their first consultation paper in 2007, the Law Commissions proposed to retain the insured's duty voluntarily to disclose and not misrepresent material information.
 But a new test for materiality would replace the "prudent insurer" with a "reasonable insured".

 Instead of asking whether the information was something that would influence the judgment of a prudent insurer, the question would be whether it was something a reasonable insured in the circumstances would have appreciated the insurer would want to know about.
 Unless the insured acted dishonestly, insurers’ remedies for breach would be proportionate, but, since this would be a default regime, the parties could agree more stringent terms if they wished.